vando026/surgeon/docs/1-Paths-to-datasets.md

-# Setting datasets paths
+# Setting paths to Databricks datasets

-Surgeon provides case classes for constructing Databricks paths to the rawlog and session summary datasets.
-For now, these classes are limited to paths on the `/mnt` directory on Databricks.
+Surgeon provides classes for constructing Databricks paths to the rawlog and session summary datasets (in parquet format).
+For now, these classes are limited to paths on the `/mnt`  Databricks directory.

 ```scala mdoc
 import org.apache.spark.sql.{SparkSession}